weijiaheng/weijiaheng.github.io/_pages/cv.md

 5. Incentives for Federated Learning: a Hypothesis Elicitation Approach
 Yang Liu and **Jiaheng Wei**
-ICML workshop -- Workshop on Incentives in Machine Learning in International Conference on Machine Learning, 2020
+ICML workshop -- Workshop on Incentives in Machine Learning, 2020
 [paper](https://arxiv.org/abs/2007.10596)

 **Other Papers**